Instructor:

 to have an absence excused.
 The student will be required to submit documentation for

-missing the class session and should be ready to provide such evidence at the time the
+missing the class session and should be ready to provide such evidence when the

 request is made.
-It will be up to the discretion of the instructors if work may be made up
+It will be up to the instructor's discretion if work may be made up

 or if the absence is excused.